Posted on September 30, 2024 by Rev. Jonathan Conner

 Maintaining a social media presence requires branding yourself.
 This brand has to be kept fresh and relevant to fend off the dreaded status of irrelevance.
 This has proved to be a crushing burden for untold social media users who have suffered severe burnout, depression, and disillusionment.
 Social media can make a person immediately famous and then forget them (and turn on them) equally fast.
 The “relevance” social media gives, social media quickly takes away.
 For those building their identity and worth on this relevance, its sudden and inevitable removal is devastating.

 Instead of inviting children into a world of open-ended play where they create entire imaginative worlds (of cops and robbers, ninjas and bandits, detectives and spies), social media co-opts children’s (and adults’) imaginations and conditions them to think the way its algorithms have been programmed to make them to think.
-It’s kind of like when you read a book and it fills your mind will all kinds of imaginative possibilities and then you watch the movie that was based on it and your imagination is immediately limited by the producers’ depiction of the book.
+It’s kind of like when you read a book and it fills your mind with all kinds of imaginative possibilities and then you watch the movie that was based on it and your imagination is immediately limited by the producers’ depiction of the book.

 Social media slices the world into little unrelated bits and snippets that diffract our focus in a thousand different directions, ensuring that we think deeply about none of them.
 In fact, social media teaches us not to think, but merely to like or dislike – love this, hate this, get upset about this, laugh at this!
 It puts emotions squarely in the driver’s seat and supercharges the engine.
 Discernment, wisdom, reflection, meditation on truth claims, and prolonged and nuanced thinking are hogtied, gagged, and locked in the trunk.